CristianBuca/MS4_MotoStyle/README.md

 *User stories solved by this feature:*

 * 11 - As a new user, I want to be able to add products to a list of interests(wishlist).
-* 21 - As a regular user, I want to view and manage my wishlist.
+* 20 - As a returning user, I want to view and manage my wishlist.

 <details>
   <summary> (Expand) Wishlist on mobile, tablet and desktop view.</summary>